Kalimpong

 Kalimpong is a town and the headquarters of an eponymous district in the Indian state of West Bengal.
 It is located at an average elevation of 1250 m.
 The town is the headquarters of the Kalimpong district.
-The region comes under Gorkhaland Territorial Administration which is an autonomous governing body within the state of West Bengal.
+The region comes under the Gorkhaland Territorial Administration which is a semi-autonomous governing body within the state of West Bengal.
 The Indian Army's 27 Mountain Division is located on the outskirts of the city.